During open enrollment, many want to better understand their benefit options. Below are the top 5 questions about health savings accounts.

 You can find a full list of HSA eligible expenses for in IRS Publication 502‡.

-HSAs are an effective way for individuals to take control of their financial well-being both now and in the future.
+Heath savings accounts are an effective way for individuals to take control of their financial well-being both now and in the future.
 People should ask their employer what decision-support tools they have to help make health care decisions stress-free.
 Don’t be afraid to seek out an advisor who can help with your retirement planning.

 Learn more about UMB Healthcare Services, which ranks fifth in total accounts and seventh in total deposit assets among all HSA providers (Source: 2021 Devenir Mid-year HSA Market Statistics & Trends Report‡).